 Mark Wagoner is a partner in the litigation practice group in the Toledo and Columbus offices.
 He is considered a go to litigator for franchise and distribution, commercial, securities, and corporate control disputes.
 Combining a unique background in government and the courtroom, Mark is often retained to help find solutions to complex problems involving difficult legal, political and business issues.
-He has been included in The Best Lawyers in America® and Ohio Super Lawyers® as a Rising Star in business litigation.
+He has been included in The Best Lawyers in America® and Ohio Super Lawyers® as a Rising Star in business litigation, and holds an AV® rating from Martindale-Hubbell.

 Mark is an accomplished litigator with extensive experience litigating high stakes cases in federal and state courts, including appeals.
 He has tried numerous cases to verdict and argued successfully before several appellate courts.
 He has also handled several major arbitrations.